crypticseeds/Hotel-Inventory-Booking-System/blog.md

 - `get_inventory_by_hotel`, `adjust_inventory`, `get_hotel_name_by_id`: Inventory service logic.

 This section provides a reference for all endpoints, libraries, and core FastAPI features used in this microservice project, supporting both learning and future development.

+privacvy in logging: PII Filtering: The guest_name field is masked as [REDACTED] in all logs, and a utility is in place to mask this field in any dictionary logged.